byhbt/thanh/_posts/2020-03-23-how-to-learn-vim.md

 :sp
 :vsp

-Benefit of VIM:
+Benefits of VIM:
-- Focus: as you continuous typing, then not switch from windows to windows.
+- Focus: as you typing, then not switch from windows to windows.
-- Super lightweight...
+- Super lightweight

-Next, i will try using vim keymap in some modern text editors(vscode, sublime) or RubyMine.
+Next, I will try using vim keymap in some modern text editors(`vscode`, `Sublime`) or RubyMine.